tachtler/FooterMilter/README.md

 `# systemctl daemon-reload`

-In order to have **FooterMilter**, which runs as `service/deamon` as **background process**, available even after a restart of the server, the `service/deamon` should be started with the server, which can be realized with the following command:
+In order to have **FooterMilter**, which runs as `service/deamon` as **background process** available, even after a restart of the server, the `service/deamon` should be started with the server, which can be realized with the following command:

 ```
 # systemctl enable footermilter.service`